PART 15: WITH KALEIDOSCOPE EYES

 Julie looked closer at her receiver.
 “No, she seems to be at Frank’s house.
 I’ll have to ask about that later.”

-“No, she’s here in the library,” Clarke reiterated, placing a hand on Julie’s shoulder to halt her advance.
-“I’m pretty sure that’s her up there in the records area.”
+“No, she’s here in the library,” Clarke insisted, placing a hand on Julie’s shoulder to halt her advance.
+“Pretty sure that’s her up there in the records area.”

 Julie shifted her gaze to the room ahead of them.
-“You’re right!” she gasped, grabbing Clarke’s hand and pulling him back into a row of nearby bookshelves before they were seen.
-“And was that Frank in there with her?!
+“You’re right!” she gasped.
+She grabbed Clarke’s hand, pulling them back into a row of nearby bookshelves before they were seen.
+“And was that Frank in there with her?
 How could they beat me here?
 And what’s Carrie’s hairband doing back at Frank’s house?!”

 “There could be two of her again,” Clarke offered.

 “Good point,” Julie acknowledged.
 “Perhaps I should call Frank’s place to–” She stopped speaking as the signal from the transmitter vanished off her screen.
 It was now totally blank, as she had previously deactivated the sixty year old device they’d obtained last Thursday.